 - (1) In chapter 7 and chapter 13 cases, the court may approve an agreement or stipulation under Fed.
 R. Bankr.
 P. 4001(d) without a hearing if it is signed by the debtor, the creditor, and the trustee.
 The signature of the trustee is not required in the case of exempt property. - (2) As to all other agreements or stipulations under Fed.
 R. Bankr.
 P. 4001(d), upon the filing of a declaration attesting that no objections have been timely filed within fourteen (14) days of the filing and service of the agreement or stipulation and notice thereof, the court may enter an order approving the agreement or stipulation.
 Nothing contained herein precludes the court from sua sponte setting a hearing with regard to such an agreement or stipulation. - (3) Every agreement or stipulation must begin with the concise statement as described in Fed.
 R. Bankr.
 P. 4001(d)(1)(B) and include each provision of the type listed in Fed.
 R. Bankr.
 P. 4001(c)(1)(B). - (d) Procedures for receiving rent deposits.
-Upon filing the petition, if a debtor claims an exception to the limitation of the automatic stay under 11 U.S.C. § 362(1), the debtor must submit to the clerk of court a certified check or money order payable to the lessor of any rent that would become due during the thirty (30) day period after the filing of the petition.
+If a debtor claims an exception to the limitation of the automatic stay under 11 U.S.C. § 362(1), the debtor must (i) submit a certified check or money order payable to the lessor and a certificate of intent to cure default to the clerk of court; and (ii) file a copy of the judgment entitling the creditor to possession of the leased premises with the petition.
+Upon receipt of the certified check or money order, the certificate of intent to cure default, and a copy of the judgment, the clerk shall transmit the certified check or money order to the lessor by certified mail to the address listed in the petition. - (e) Except as otherwise set forth above, LR 9014 applies to motions contemplated by this subsection.